JamesHBickerton/DevNotes/Notes/html.md

 # HTML & UDEMY COURSE NOTES (HTML & CSS NOTES) - BASICS

 Headers can be h1-h6 throughout the document.
+Usually the header is within the BODY of the document.

 <strong><'em'></strong> is a tag to make things italic and <strong><'strong'></strong> is a tag to make things bold - this is more semantic and better practice when compared to <'i'> and <'e'>.